 Q. What are the documents required to legally own a house?

 Ans.
-Any deed verifying transfer in your favour i.e. sale deed, allotment letter and sale certificate.
+Any deed verifying transfer in your favor i.e. sale deed, allotment letter, and sale certificate.

 Q. How do I own a house?

 Ans.
-You can own house by purchasing from a private person, private builder, by allotment or purchase from public authority i.e. any development authority (LDA, CDA, FDA, MDA etc.) and by becoming member of any co-operative housing society.
+You can own house by purchasing from a private person, private builder, by allotment or purchase from public authority i.e. any development authority (LDA, CDA, FDA, MDA, etc.) and by becoming a member of any co-operative housing society.